casper-astro/mlib_devel/docs/index.rst

           sudo apt install libcanberra-gtk-module
           sudo ln -s /usr/lib/x86_64-linux-gnu/gtk-2.0/modules/libcanberra-gtk-module.so /usr/lib/libcanberra-gtk-module.so

-     Source: `Matlabcentral <MatCent_>`_.
+     Source: `Matlabcentral <MatCent_>`_

 - Dealing with the *hogweed* error requires installation of qt4.
 Note that this is no longer included in Ubuntu 24.04, which includes qt6.
 Installing qt4 requires installation from a PPA.
 Two that seem to work are `rock-core <RockCore_>`_ and `ubuntuhandbook1 <UbuntuHandbook_>`_.
 Add the ppa repository using Ubuntu's Software and Update Center (outlined `here <UbuntuInfo_>`_).
 An example of entering this in the Terminal is given as:

      .. code-block:: bash

-          sudo add-apt-repository -S 'deb https://ppa.launchpadcontent.net/rock-core/qt4/ubuntu/ focal main`
+          sudo add-apt-repository -S 'deb https://ppa.launchpadcontent.net/rock-core/qt4/ubuntu/ focal main'

-  After this, you can then install *libqt4core4* via :code:`sudo apt-get install libqtcore4`
+  After this, you can then install *libqt4core4* via :code:`sudo apt-get install libqtcore4`.

-- As noted in the instructions for 20.04, Xilinx installs its own version of *binutils*, which is old than the one provided by Ubuntu.
+- As noted in the instructions for Ubuntu 20.04, Xilinx installs its own version of *binutils*, which is older than the one provided by Ubuntu.
 To fix this, you can symlink

      .. code-block:: bash